Russia services and composite PMI sees fastest fall in business activity since May 2020

 S&P’s panellists also highlighted costs are rising rapidly on the back of severe disruptions to both supply chains and the financial system, after the Central Bank of Russia (CBR) slapped numerous capital controls on payments to contain the fallout from the SWIFT sanctions.

-High inflation was a problem before the invasion, but economists are predicting that inflation could rise as high as 20% in this year, although early results released by Rosstat suggest the current rate of inflation at the end of March was a more modest 15%.
+High inflation was a problem before the invasion, but economists are predicting that inflation could rise as high as 20% in this year, although early results released by RosStat suggest the current rate of inflation at the end of March was a more modest 15%.

 “Inflationary pressures intensified notably compared to February.
 Rates of input price and output charge inflation accelerated to series-record highs amid hikes in supplier charges and input costs,” S&P said.